suca/gamejs/README.md

 GAMEJS
 ======

-The Game of Frosto and Dojo is a collaborative game where the goal is rescue to their friends that are inside of a cage Both must go
+The Game of Frosto and Dojo is a collaborative game where the goal is rescue to their friends that are inside of a cage.

+Dojo y Frosto must be together to pass every phase.

+There is a <a href="http://suca.github.io/gamejs">Demo</a> for test the game

 Dependencies JS:
 ===============